camunda/camunda-docs-manual/content/guides/installation-guide/full/glassfish/chapters/04-migration/01-migrate-71-72.md

 * `slf4j-api-$SLF4J_VERSION.jar`
 * `slf4j-jdk14-$SLF4J_VERSION.jar`

-If you use a custom BPM platform configuration file, Camunda Spin functionality has to be activated for a process engine by registering a process engine plugin (note that if you use the default configuration, this step is not necessary):
+If you use a custom BPM platform configuration file, camunda Spin functionality has to be activated for a process engine by registering a process engine plugin (note that if you use the default configuration, this step is not necessary):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>